merlijne77/merlijne77/README.md

 <hr>

 <pre>
-💻 I am a self taught Developer
+💻 I am a self taught Software Developer
 📝 Focus lies on Desktop/Mobile applications
   and building electronic circuits for fun
-🔭 Currently Working on an animatronic (King Boo) (Paper Mache, electronic circuit and code)
+🔭 Currently Working on an animatronic (King Boo) and a lookalike contribution chart with a fun twist.
-🌱 Currently doing the Python career Track on Datacamp 🚩 Interested in Full Stack Machine Learning Application development (On my bucketlist)
+🌱 I am busy with the Python career Track on Datacamp <3 🚩 Interested in Full Stack Machine Learning Application development (On my bucketlist)
 	</pre>